Canada - Morocco Relations

-Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an embassy in Ottawa.
-Morocco also has a consulate general and a cultural centre in Montreal.
+Canada is represented in Morocco by the Embassy of Canada in Rabat.
+In Canada, Morocco is represented by an embassy in Ottawa, as well as a consulate general in Montreal.
 Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc.

 Canada's commercial activity in Morocco is diversified, focusing on trade and investment; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
 In 2018, Morocco was Canada’s 54th largest bilateral trade partner, and Canada’s fourth largest bilateral trade partner in Africa.
 Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructures, mining, clean technologies, defense and security, agriculture, aerospace and education.
-Canada and Morocco are presently negotiating a free trade agreement.
-In 2016, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
+In 2018, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
 Major drivers of Morocco’s economy include agriculture, tourism and mining (phosphates).
 An emerging high-end manufacturing sector (aerospace, automotive) is also present in the country.
 Morocco is one of the priority countries identified in the Canadian strategy regarding international education.